 \section{Evaluation}

 Our evaluation aims to demonstrate \name's scalability, showing both that it can render high-resolution images from large scenes, and that its performance scales with additional hardware resources.
-And we include results from abalation study to demonstrate the importance of \name's dynamic load balancing.
-The ablation study for the learning rate scaling strategies have already been discussed in \ref{sec:testing-scaling-rules}, along with our analysis.
+We also compare Grendel's system-level parallelization with CityGaussian's \citep{citygaussian} divide-and-conquer approach in \ref{sec:expe-compare-citygs}.
+The ablation study on dynamic load balancing and learning rate scaling strategies is presented in Appendix \ref{sec:expe-ablation}.